 Seed Sowing Plan

-These are the slow-growers that need to be established before frosts but deal with winter cold just fine with some protection.
+These are the slow-growers that need to be established before frosts.
+They deal with winter cold just fine with some protection.

-I start this group indoors under normal fluorescent lights and transplant them outdoors in late summer.
+I start this group indoors under normal fluorescent lights or LED lights and transplant them outdoors in late summer.
 You can see my indoor seed starting setup here.

 Seed catalogs often have suggestions for specific varieties that do nicely in cooler weather—or need it to avoid bolting (going to seed prematurely).
 There are hundreds of options!